anonymous4aaai/CMiMC/README.md

-# MiMaxcoNet
+# CMiMC
-Original implementation of MiMaxcoNet.
+Source code for CMiMC